 New Zealand's Rugby History

-This website is a passion for a rugby follower (and ex player, ex referee & administrator).
-The cost has been over $80k and if anyone out there could help with suggestions as to how to help with future funding to continue to grow the features on the site (especially getting the team & club photos scanned) it would be much appreciated.
+If anyone out there could help with suggestions as to how to help with future funding to continue to grow the features on the site (especially getting the team & club photos scanned) it would be much appreciated.

 This is the story of the people who make this great game of ours so important in every community throughout New Zealand.
 Instead of a book, this history is made available for you, on this publicly accessible website, so that it can updated after each year's competitions have concluded.